How to install and run SiaStream

 change directory and gets you into the right folder to start running commands.

-cd <folder path of the SiaStream setup folder> and press return.
-If SiaStream is in your user folder, the command would be
+cd <folder path of the SiaStream folder you just downloaded> and press return.
+If SiaStream is in your Downloads folder, the command would be:

 cdand then drag the folder into the Terminal window to type the path out for you.